Altinn/altinn-studio-docs/content/architecture/application/altinn-platform/authorization/_index.md

 Resources: Actor, Roles

-Actor
+Parties
-An actor (party) is a person who can represent you and perform a request on your behalf.
-A logged in user can retrieve a list of actors that he/she can represent.
+A party is a person whom  you can represent and perform a request on his behalf.
+A logged in user can retrieve a list of parties that he/she can represent.

 Operations

-Get the list of actors for the user
+Get a list of parties that the user (identified by JWT) can represent

 ```http
 GET /authorization/api/v1/actors
 ```

+{{%notice warning%}}
+There can be terminology change shortly.
+So the url might change
+{{% /notice%}}

 Roles
 A role in altinn offers or denies right to the logged in user to perform an action or group of actions for him or on behalf of someone.

-Get the list of roles for the logged in user and the selected actor
+Get a list of roles that the user can perform for the selected party

 ```http
 GET /authorization/api/v1/roles